 Polarized Lenses vs. Anti-Reflective Coating

 And what about anti-reflective coating?
-Also known as AR coating, it’s a coating that minimizes glare and reflection bouncing off the lens.
-An AR coating is almost always a good idea, but it’s especially beneficial if you use a computer, are under fluorescent lights, or facing oncoming headlights when you’re driving at night.
+Also known as AR coating, it's a coating that minimizes glare and reflection bouncing off the lens.
+Tyler recommends AR coatings on all clear and Transitions lenses, but they're especially beneficial if you use a computer, are under fluorescent lights, or facing oncoming headlights when you're driving at night.

 Whether or not polarized lenses are right for you depends on when you're using your sunglasses.
 For instance, fishermen need a polarized lens to cut the surface glare on top of the water so they can see fish beneath the surface.